flathub/com.dosbox_x.DOSBox-X/README.md

   user's Home folder.
 You should place any files you need within DOSBox-X in that folder (or in a subfolder).
 Alternatively you can allow additional access with the override command.
 But note that this does not work for all directories as some (like ``/usr``) have special restrictions.
-For instance to allow access to ``/run/media`` where USB devices are typically mounted, run the following command:
+For instance, to allow access to ``/run/media`` where USB devices are typically mounted, run the following command:
-    - ``flatpak override --filesystem=/run/media``
+    - ``flatpak override --filesystem=/run/media com.dosbox_x.DOSBox-X``
 - Likewise there is no way to access system installed MIDI soundfonts under ``/usr``.
   If you want to use such soundfonts, copy them into your home directory and specify the location in your DOSBox-X config file.
 - There is support for NE2000 network adapter emulation using the libslirp backend.
 The libpcap backend is not supported due to Flatpak sandbox security restrictions, as it requires low-level device access.
 - On Wayland, DOSBox-X will run via XWayland.
 This is due to SDL2 not supporting client-side-decorations (see https://bugzilla.libsdl.org/show_bug.cgi?id=5194).
 This will be a limitation until a new SDL2 version is released with these patches, and this new SDL2 version is available in flatpak.
 - There is no support for 3dfx Glide pass-through (Hardware 3dfx Voodoo emulation does work, but is very slow).
 This is being blocked by issue: [Glide SDL2 segfault](https://github.com/joncampbell123/dosbox-x/issues/2126).
-- The SDL2 libraries against which DOSBox-X is built is provided by flatpak.
+- The SDL2 libraries against which DOSBox-X is built are provided by flatpak.
 This build only supports PulseAudio and dummy sound options, and likewise only supports X11, Wayland and dummy video options.
   - You will need a working PulseAudio (or PipeWire) setup on the host, or DOSBox-X will not start.
 If you don't care for audio, you can use the dummy SDL audio driver once you installed the flatpak by running:
     - ``flatpak override --env=SDL_AUDIODRIVER=dummy com.dosbox_x.DOSBox-X``
   - You will need a working X or XWayland setup on the host.
 Running from a console will not work, as the SDL2 build does not have kms or directfb output enabled.